kekekeks/waynaptics/README.md

   -h, --help            Print this help and exit
 ```

-config file is synclient output.
-The packages create a systemd unit and expect the config to be at /etc/waynaptics.conf.
 You might need to adjust the unit by specifying device from command line (use --device-name and get the name from evtest or smth).

 ### 3) Adjust DE settings